LR-DSC01643.jpg

 Cape buffalo

-Another candidate for most dangerous animal on the savannah is the cape buffalo which travel in large herds.
-They look mean, and seem easily irritated and bad tempered.
-Indeed on one of the gorilla treks in Rwanda, a trekker was gored by a buffalo that unexpectedly came out of the bush.
+Another candidate for most dangerous animal on the savannah is the cape buffalo, which travel in large herds.
+They look mean and seem easily irritated and bad tempered.
+Indeed on one of the gorilla treks in Rwanda, we heard that a trekker was gored by a buffalo that unexpectedly came out of the bush.
 The trekker had to be taken to the hospital.

 Life and death on the Serengeti